DigitalVeer/Label-Semantic-Aware-Pretraining/README.md

 # Label Semantic Aware Pretraining
-In this project, we explore the effectiveness of LSAP on few-shot intent classification tasks. *in progress*
+In this research project, we evaluate we explore the effectiveness of LSAP on few-shot intent classification tasks.
+Our principal aim is to implement the LSAP technique on a series of T5-small models and evaluate their performance across diverse few-shot settings, comparing it to baseline models.
+The original Label Semantic Aware Pre-training paper can be found [here](https://arxiv.org/pdf/2204.07128.pdf).

-# Setup Project with Poetry
+## Poetry Setup

 [Poetry](https://python-poetry.org/) is a more powerful version of pip w/ easier virtual environment management.
 I recommend using it but you can also just use Pip (see below).
 I've simplified the Poetry installation process here and should take less than 5 minutes to have the project running.

-1. Install Poetry (Run in Powershell).
+1. Install Poetry (Powershell).
 ```bash
 (Invoke-WebRequest -Uri https://install.python-poetry.org -UseBasicParsing).Content | py -
 ```